 You will get a letter from the school telling you what to do if you disagree with the exclusion.

 You can ask the school’s governing body to overturn the exclusion if either:

-Permanent exclusion means your child is expelled.
-Your local council must arrange full-time education from the sixth school day.
+Permanent exclusion means your child has been expelled from school.
+The local authority must arrange full-time education from the sixth school day.

 A decision to exclude a pupil permanently should only be taken:

 in response to a serious breach or persistent breaches of the school's behaviour policy; and

 where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

 The decision on whether to exclude is for the head teacher to take.
 However, where practical, the head teacher should give the pupil an opportunity to present their case before taking the decision to exclude.

 Whilst an exclusion may still be an appropriate sanction, the head teacher should take account of any contributing factors that are identified after an incident of poor behaviour has occurred.
 For example, where it comes to light that the pupil has suffered bereavement, has mental health issues or has been subject to bullying.

 Early intervention to address underlying causes of disruptive behaviour should include an assessment of whether appropriate provision is in place to support any SEN or disability that a pupil may have.
 The head teacher should also consider the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour.
 Such assessments may pick up unidentified SEN but the scope of the assessment could go further, for example, by seeking to identify mental health or family problems.